Scroll down to view full speaker line-up

 Paul specialises in resource management planning and consenting processes, Māori Law and Treaty Settlement negotiations.

-Prior to joining Buddle Findlay, Paul spent four years as a senior lawyer at the Department of Conservation and he continues to advise on the Reserves Act and concession processes.
+Prior to joining Buddle Findlay, Paul spent four years as a senior lawyer at the Department of Conservation and he continues to advise on the Reserves Act, conservation and concession processes.

 # S U S T A I N A B L E S E A S